<param>

 Processing expectations

-attribute on <param>
+@keyref attribute on <param> has the following

 expectations:- When the key specified by

-is resolvable and has an associated URI, that URI is used as the value of this element (overriding@value
+@keyrefis resolvable and has an associated URI, that URI is used as the value of this element (overriding@value, if that is specified). - When the key specified by

-is specified, it is used as a fallback. - When the key specified by
+@keyrefis resolvable and has no associated resource (only link text), the@keyrefattribute is considered to be unresolvable for this element.
+If@valueis specified, it is used as a fallback. - When the key specified by

 Content model